Dextan-solutions/Heat-Transfer/README.md

 chamber to prevent heat loss from the surfaces of the bar except the ends which are in contact with coolant at 0o𝐶.

+To see the result of the code please open the pdf file called "CodeResult"